 6. How to apply

 The application process opens in June/July each year.
 Applications are not accepted prior to this date.
-The application process closes at the end of October each year.
+The application process closes on Friday 22 November.

 Applications are read at selection days which are held in September, October and November.
 Determining which selection day an application is considered at, is dependent on when the complete application is received.